rasyidbejay/rasyidbejay/README.md

-# Hi, I'm Rashid 👋
+Hi, I'm Rashid 👋

-🎓 **Final-Year BBA Student** specializing in Information Systems.
-📊 **Data Analytics Enthusiast** passionate about uncovering insights through data.
-💡 Skills: Python, SQL, Power BI, Tableau, and Data Visualization.
+💼 Business Administration Graduate with a focus on Information Systems 📊 Data & SEO Enthusiast passionate about transforming data into strategic insights 💡 Skilled in Python, SQL, Power BI, Tableau, and Data Visualization

-🚀 Check out my projects below!
+🚀 Explore my projects below — from analytics dashboards to SEO-driven web solutions!